Guardianes del Paraíso

 Karina Davila, and

-This communication strategy was created for Basura Cero (Zero Waste), a small non-profit in Puerto Rico dedicated to reducing waste on the island to zero by informing its residents about best practices for recycling through it's 10-step program.
+Guardianes del Paraiso was a communication strategy created for Basura Cero (Zero Waste), a small non-profit in Puerto Rico dedicated to reducing waste on the island to zero by informing its residents about best practices for recycling through it's 10-step program.

 Once we narrowed our audience, we held remote focus groups and facilitated conversations with their student volunteers to hear how they wanted to create change on their island.
 We realized a few things through these conversations: 1) the workshops being held were not catered to its audiences, and; 2) there was no incentive for learning and practicing what was being taught.

 We would start by training teachers, who are already in schools, and build their capacity to educate about waste on the island.
 Once teachers were trained, they would incorporate the knowledge they learned into their curriculum.
 Badges would be incrementally awarded via e-mail to students who demonstrate an understanding of each of the 10 steps to zero waste.